britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 information for basic forwarding operations.
 However, it cannot be applied to protecting non-header information in the wire image.
 Of particular interest is the sequence of packet sizes and the sequence of packet times.
 These are characteristic of the operation of the protocol.
-A sender may use padding to increase the size of packets, and inject delay into sending in order to increase delay components.
-However it does this as the expense of bandwidth efficiency and latency.
-This technique is therefore limited to the tolerance for inefficiency and latency of the application.
+While packets cannot be made smaller than their information content, nor sent faster than processing time requirements at the sender allow, a sender may use padding to increase the size of packets, and add delay to transmission scheduling in order to increase interpacket delay.
+However, it does this as the expense of bandwidth efficiency and latency, so this technique is limited to the application's tolerance for latency and bandwidth inefficiency.

 ## Integrity Protection of the Wire Image {#integrity}

-Portions of the wire image of a protocol that are neither confidentiality-protected nor integrity-protected are writable by devices on a path.
-A protocol with a wire image that is largely writable operating over a path with devices that understand the semantics of the protocol's wire image can modify it, in order to induce behaviors at the protocol's participants.
-This is the case with TCP in the modern Internet.

 Adding end-to-end integrity protection to portions of the wire image makes it impossible for on-path devices to modify them without detection by the endpoints, which can then take action in response to those modifications, making these portions of the wire image effectively immutable.
 However, they can still be observed by devices on path.
+This allows the creation of signals intended by the endpoints solely for the consumption of these on-path devices.

-Note that a protocol's visible wire image cannot be made completely immutable in a packet-switched network.
+Integrity protection can only practically be applied to the sequence of bits in each packet, which implies that a protocol's visible wire image cannot be made completely immutable in a packet-switched network.
 Interarrival timings, for instance, cannot be easily protected, as the observable delay sequence is modified as packets move through the network and experience different delays on different links.
 Message sequences are also not practically protectable, as packets may be dropped or reordered at any point in the network, as a consequence of the network's operation.
 Intermediate systems with knowledge of the protocol semantics in the readable portion of the wire image can also purposely delay or drop packets in order to affect the protocol's operation.

 ## Engineering the Wire Image {#engineering}

-We note that understanding the nature of a protocol's wire image allows it to be engineered.
+Understanding the nature of a protocol's wire image allows it to be engineered.
 The general principle at work here, observed through experience with deployability and non-deployability of protocols at the network and transport layers in the Internet, is that all observable parts of a protocol's wire image will eventually ossify, and become difficult or impossible to